baranovskypd/goodpress/README.md

   - Edited the [.htaccess file of my website](https://github.com/georgestephanis/application-passwords/wiki/Basic-Authorization-Header----Missing)

+### Syntax highlighting

+#### For R

+To get syntax highlighting for R blocks, at the moment you need to add custom CSS.

+  - Find `system.file(file.path("css", "code.css"), package =
+    "goodpress")` and copy it to your clipboard.
+  - From your Wordpress admin dasbhoard, go to Appearance \> Customize
+    \> Additional CSS.
+Paste the CSS there and click on publish.

+You could edit colors that are in the CSS file.

+Later I hope to make this process easier, maybe by adding inline styles.

+#### Other languages

+I haven’t explored that yet.

 ## Workflow

 Partly aspirational for now (what works at the moment is in `?wp_post`).